What is in this leaflet

 - seizure, fits or convulsions.

-- abnormal movements of the tongue or other uncontrolled movements of the tongue, mouth, cheeks or jaw which may progress to the arms and legs.
+- abnormal movements of the tongue or other uncontrolled movements of the tongue, mouth, cheeks, eye or jaw which may progress to the arms and legs.

 - sudden increase in body temperature, sweating, fast heartbeat, muscle stiffness, high blood pressure and convulsions.

-- allergic reaction (rash, itching or hives on the skin; shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue, throat or other parts of the body).
+- allergic reaction (rash, itching or hives on the skin; shortness of breath, wheezing or difficulty breathing; swelling of the face, lips, tongue, throat or other parts of the body) with or without fever

 - muscle pain, muscle weakness or muscle stiffness